Internet Use Policy

 The freedom to access information is also a responsibility.
 The Internet enables the library to provide resources not available within the confines of its own collection.
 However, the Internet is an unregulated medium.
 The library staff cannot control information accessible through the Internet and is not responsible for its content or accuracy.
 Not all sources on the Internet provide accurate, complete, or valid information.

 All Internet resources accessible through the library are provided equally to all library users.
 Parents or guardians are responsible for the Internet information selected and/or accessed by children.
-Parents are encouraged to work closely with their child in selecting material that is consistent with personal family values.
+Parents are encouraged to work closely with their children in selecting material that is consistent with personal family values.
 The staff of the Royse City Public Library will not be responsible for any information minors may access on the Internet.

 Users May Not